 Likely Impact Description Impact Symbol Major Positive Impact The proposed option contributes to the achievement of the SA Objective to a significant extent. ++ Minor Positive Impact The proposed option contributes to the achievement of the SA Objective to some extent. + Negligible Impact The proposed option has no effect or an insignificant effect on the achievement of the SA Objective.
 0 Uncertain Impact The proposed option has an uncertain relationship with the SA Objective or insufficient information is available for an appraisal to be made. +/- Minor Adverse Impact The proposed option prevents the achievement of the SA Objective to some extent.
 Mitigation solutions are achievable, and or complex, with a relatively low level of intervention. - Major Adverse Impact The proposed option prevents the achievement of the SA Objective to a significant extent.
 Mitigation solutions are likely to be complex, if at all possible.
-A high level of intervention is required.
+A high level of intervention is required. -

 3.6.
-The principle and broad approach of the SA is supported and it is recognised that the SA is at an early stage, however the SA only considers a limited number of settlements and excludes some settlements that should be considered as sustainable locations for growth, such as Ettington.
+The principle and broad approach of the SA is supported and it is recognised that the SA is at an early stage, however the SA only considers a limited number of settlements.
 As the Plan progresses it will be necessary to undertake a wider analysis of other settlements as these are reasonable alternatives.